-Sammie Nicely is artist-in-residence at ETSUs Reece Museum this fall
+Sammie Nicely was artist-in-residence at ETSUs Reece Museum fall of 2014

-JOHNSON CITY Multifaceted artist Sammie Nicely is an artist-in-residence for the fall semester at the Reece Museum at East Tennessee State University.
-His residency represents a first for the museum, and was made possible by community supporters.
+JOHNSON CITY Multifaceted artist Sammie Nicely was an artist-in-residence for the 2014 fall semester at the Reece Museum at East Tennessee State University.
+His residency represented a first for the museum, and was made possible by community supporters.

 Nicely, a man of many talents, is difficult to label, according to Randy Sanders, interim director of the Reece Museum.
 Referring to him only as a contemporary folk artist, Sanders says, diminishes his work as an art educator, a master teacher.
 Calling him a regional artist undercuts his broad understanding of African and African American art.

-This fall, as part of his Reece Museum residency program, Nicely will work with students at Northside Elementary School and with youth at the Carver Recreation Center.
-He will ask them to respond artistically to artifacts from his personal art collection and to artifacts specially selected from the Reece Museums collection.
+As part of his Reece Museum residency program, Nicely worked with students at Northside Elementary School and with youth at the Carver Recreation Center.
+He asked them to respond artistically to artifacts from his personal art collection and to artifacts specially selected from the Reece Museums collection.

-In early 2015, Nicely will curate Children Respond to Material Culture, an exhibition at the Reece Museum of the students work.
+In early 2015, Nicely curated Children Respond to Material Culture, an exhibition at the Reece Museum of the students work.
 Later in 2015, he will curate a second Reece Museum exhibit drawn from his personal art collection and related pieces from other non-ETSU collections.

 We are excited to have Mr. Nicely curating these exhibitions, Sanders said.
 Showcasing the exuberant art of children and a second exhibit illustrating his discerning eye and vast connections with other collectors of African American art is a win-win combination for ETSU and the Reece Museum.

-Finally, Nicely will deliver two lectures this fall: one about what his experiences in the public schools have taught him about art education in general and African American art education, specifically; and a second about his extensive network of African American art collectors.
-The dates, times, and locations of these lectures will be announced at a later date.
+Finally, Nicely will delivered two lectures: one about what his experiences in the public schools have taught him about art education in general and African American art education, specifically; and a second about his extensive network of African American art collectors.

 The Reece Museum, a unit of the Center for Appalachian Studies and Services, is free and open to the public.
 For more information, 423-439-4392 or visit www.etsu.edu/cas/cass/reece/.